nikiroo/fanfix/README.md

   - [x] Make use of it
   - [x] Use it for all user output (some WIP remains)
   - [ ] French translation
-- [ ] Allow lauching a custom application instead of Desktop.star ?
+- [ ] Allow lauching a custom application instead of Desktop.start ?
   - [ ] Make a wrapper for firefox to create a new, empty profile ?
+- [ ] Install a mechanism to handle stories import progress update